al1brn/geonodes/docs/api/doc_Color.md

  Plug values in the socket (input sockets only)

-:param values: The output sockets.
-More than one values can be passed
+#### Args:
-    if the input socket is multi input.
+- values (any): The output sockets.
+More than one values can be passed if the input socket is multi input.

-:type values: array of bpy.types.NodeSocket, Socket, values
+Returns:

-see :func:`plug_bsocket`
+    None